Kehlani: 20182023: It Was Good Until It Wasn't and Blue Water Road

-2024present: Crash and While We Wait 2
+2024present: Crash, While We Wait 2 and Kehlani

 On April 4, 2024, Kehlani released the lead single "After Hours" ahead of their next album.
 Kehlani affirmed their support for Palestine, expressing their stance in their music video "Next 2 U".
 The video, which premiered on May 31, 2024, began with a poem by Palestinian-American writer Hala Alyan and the demonstration chant "Long Live the Intifada", an allusion to the 1987 uprising against Israeli occupation of the West Bank and Gaza Strip.
 In the music video's outro, Kehlani vocalized a personally penned message dedicated to the Palestinian children who were killed in the Gaza war.
 Kehlani's fourth album, Crash, was released on June 21, 2024, and featured collaborations with Jill Scott, Omah Lay and Young Miko.
 Their fourth mixtape, While We Wait 2, was released on August 28, 2024.
 It included 14 songs with features from Lucky Daye, kwn, Vince Staples, FLO, Destin Conrad, Lil' Mo, and DIXSON.
 Kehlani states that the album only took two weeks to record and was done all at home.
 The cover art nods to the original While We Wait album cover, featuring them staring at themself in the mirror with a floral wallpaper in the background.
 They also collaborated with GloRilla on a Christmas-themed trap song, which was released on December 13, 2024.

+On June 11, 2025, Kehlani released the single "Folded"; the song went on to peak at number six on the Billboard Hot 100, and won Best R&B Performance and Best R&B Song at the 68th Annual Grammy Awards.
+On October 24, 2025, they released the "Folded Homage Pack" digitally, which included remixes featuring singers Brandy, JoJo, Mario, Ne-Yo, Tank, and Toni Braxton.
+On November 7, 2025, they released the single "Out the Window", releasing the official music video on November 27, 2025.

+On April 10, 2026, Kehlani released the single "Back and Forth", featuring rapper Missy Elliott; the third single from her self-titled fifth album, which was released on April 24, 2026, peaked at number 25 on the US Bubbling Under Hot 100 chart.
+"Shoulda Never" was released on the same day as the album, as the fourth official single.